 All carers are at risk of anxiety, burden and physical exhaustion with the responsibility of caring.
-[2,10] Those particularly at risk are low income earners and people from a cultural and linguistically diverse (CALD) background.
-Being able to identify the needs of specific groups is a step towards better understanding how to support family carers.
+[2,12] Those particularly at risk are low income earners and people from a cultural and linguistically diverse (CALD) background.
+The type and severity of a person’s illness may also be associated with the degree of carer burden.
+As seen in advanced Alzheimer’s, the more severe the behavioural or neurological impairment, the greater the risk of caregiver burden.
+[17,18] Being able to identify the needs of specific groups is a step towards better understanding how to support family carers.

 A review by Kang et al. identified key themes for the needs of informal carers in the palliative management of older adults all of which capture themes also discussed in the wider literature discussed in this synthesis.
 Research themes identified and shared across other included review papers were as follows:

-- Sharing of caring, such as the practical tasks of caring for a patient at home, or the ability to discuss their fears, concerns etc. with other people in either an informal or formal setting [1,5,11,14]
+- Sharing of caring, such as the practical tasks of caring for a person at home, or the ability to discuss their fears, concerns etc. with other people in either an informal or formal setting [3,7,13,19]

-- Anxiety, surrounding the quality of care that a carer can provide, or the burden of decision-making for the patient [1,2,5,7,14]
+- Anxiety, surrounding the quality of care that a carer can provide, or the burden of decision-making for the person [2,3,5,7,19]

-- Being isolated, either personally or concern for isolation of the patient from usual or pleasurable activities.
-Also geographical isolation from services and support such as in rural areas.
-[5,7,14]
+- Being isolated, either personally or concern for isolation of the person from usual or pleasurable activities.
+Also, geographical isolation from services and support such as in rural areas.
+[3,5,7]

-- Supporting family carers in bereavement and anticipatory grief, what support is needed in the support of a dying relative, preferences for place of death and pre- and post-bereavement care.
-[1-3,8,9,14]
+- Supporting family carers in bereavement and anticipatory grief, what support is needed in caring for a dying relative, preferences for place of death and pre- and post-bereavement care.
+[2,7-10,19]

 These issues all contribute to a strong recurrent theme of anxiety for family carers.
 This anxiety was often expressed in physical symptoms such as poor sleep quality, poor diet and activity levels, increased risk of tobacco and alcohol use, and an increased risk of carer exhaustion.

 Carer anxiety, commonly cited in the literature, is multifactorial in nature.
 The responsibility of monitoring symptoms and administering medication and the fear of acute episodes were the most significant causes for concern.
-[4,5,13,14] In general, family carers do not feel adequately supported by health professionals, and cite lack of communication and coordination between services as a source of anxiety.
-[5,6] Carers often turn to family or friends for support.
+[3,7,11,14] In general, family carers do not feel adequately supported by health professionals and cite lack of communication and coordination between services as a source of anxiety.
+[3,4] Carers often turn to family or friends for support.

-Anxiety is often linked to the themes of isolation or grieving, and the burden of decision-making; discussed below.
+Anxiety is often linked to the themes of isolation or grieving, and the burden of decision-making.

-Carers value access to physical aids and equipment, financial support, and visits from specialist nurses or palliative care team members.
-[1,5,14]
+Carers value social support networks, access to physical aids and equipment, financial support, and visits from specialist nurses or palliative care team members.
+[3,7,19]

 Aoun et al. investigated family carers for people with motor neurone disease (MND), a rapidly progressive disease.
 These carers needed equipment to assist with basic functions such as eating, moving and breathing, and sought emotional, logistical and financial support.

 Visits from specialist nurses or palliative care team members were seen as reassuring.
-Carers very much looked to maintain a relationship with health providers for support in choosing and learning how to use equipment and ongoing support in monitoring symptoms.
-[1,5] The review by Kang found that the use of telehealth technologies (technology where symptoms can be monitored remotely by the hospital) may have been useful to hospital staff but carers felt ill-informed and hesitant to use them.
+Carers very much looked to maintain a relationship with health providers for support in choosing and learning how to use equipment and ongoing support in monitoring symptoms and management of medications.
+[3,19,20] Symptom monitoring and medication management, tasks that are traditionally the role of trained health professionals, can place enormous expectation on the home caregiver.
+Two Australian studies found professional support either in person or via telephone improved carer confidence in their ability to manage medication.
+However, the review by Kang found that the use of telehealth technologies (technology where symptoms can be monitored remotely by the hospital) may have been useful to hospital staff but carers felt ill-informed and hesitant to use them.

 Carers expressed the need for regular respite, particularly house-bound carers and those who require assistance with mobilising.
-[5,7,10,14]
+[3,5,7,12] More information can be found in the palliAGED topic Respite Care.

-Family carers are often anxious about providing care at home and having to make end-of-life decisions, particularly where the care recipient cannot participate in decision making [1,10,14].
-In a study by Tong et al., studies suggested that family members prefer to make decisions in conjunction with the health professionals, with full understanding of the end-of-life process and how to provide adequate care.
-Where the patient is able to offer explicit information on how they wish to be managed, there is reassurance to the carer and this can minimise conflict within the wider family.
+Family carers are often anxious about providing care at home and having to make end-of-life decisions, particularly where the care recipient cannot participate in decision making.
+[7,12,19] In a review by Tong et al. studies suggested that family members prefer to make decisions in conjunction with the health professionals, with full understanding of the end-of-life process and how to provide adequate care.
+Where the person is able to offer explicit information on how they wish to be managed, there is reassurance to the carer and this can minimise conflict within the wider family.

-Written information and advanced care planning were important aspects raised by carers as means to reduce this anxiety over patient wishes, particularly in the event of acute health events or rehospitalisation of the patient .
+Written information and advanced care planning were important aspects raised by carers as means to reduce this anxiety over the persons wishes, particularly in the event of acute health events or rehospitalisation of the person.

 Place of death